 Use Azure storage with Azure HDInsight clusters

-To analyze data in HDInsight cluster, you can store the data either in Azure Storage, Azure Data Lake Storage Gen 1/Azure Data Lake Storage Gen 2, or a combination.
+You can store data in Azure Blob storage, Azure Data Lake Storage Gen1, or Azure Data Lake Storage Gen2.
+Or a combination of these options.
 These storage options enable you to safely delete HDInsight clusters that are used for computation without losing user data.

 Apache Hadoop supports a notion of the default file system.
 The default file system implies a default scheme and authority.
 It can also be used to resolve relative paths.
-During the HDInsight cluster creation process, you can specify a blob container in Azure Storage as the default file system, or with HDInsight 3.6, you can select either Azure Storage or Azure Data Lake Storage Gen 1/ Azure Data Lake Storage Gen 2 as the default files system with a few exceptions.
-For the supportability of using Data Lake Storage Gen 1 as both the default and linked storage, see Availability for HDInsight cluster.
+During the HDInsight cluster creation process, you can specify a blob container in Azure Storage as the default file system.
+Or with HDInsight 3.6, you can select either Azure Blob storage or Azure Data Lake Storage Gen1/ Azure Data Lake Storage Gen2 as the default files system with a few exceptions.
+For the supportability of using Data Lake Storage Gen1 as both the default and linked storage, see Availability for HDInsight cluster.

 Storage account kind BlobStorage can only be used as secondary storage for HDInsight clusters.